Point Lobos State Preserve

-Imagine if California's coastline was represented by a liquid.
-Imagine pouring this liquid in a pot and simmering it until you have a concentrated reduction.
-You're left with a thick and intensely flavored version of the coastline.
+Okay now imagine if California's coastline was represented by a liquid.
+Imagine pouring this liquid in a pot and simmering it until you're left with a reduction.
+You're now have a thick and concentrated version of the coastline.
 This is Point Lobos.
+It takes all the beautiful parts of the California coast and puts it in just several square miles.

 If you're visiting Monterey for the day with your friends or family, and are unsure what to do besides go to the aquarium, consider stopping by one of my personal favorite destinations in CA: Point Lobos.
 Point Lobos is a State Park and Natural Reserve in Carmel-By-The-Sea, a city about 15 minutes south of Monterey.